joewashek/fgs-spx-calcs/README.md

-## FAST Global Solutions - SharePoint Framework Starter
+## FAST Global Solutions - SPX - Calculators and Converters

-This template can be used to as starter for creating webparts for the FGS SharePoint site.
+This is a webpart for calculators and converters that are frequently used at FGS.

 ### Building the code